browserengineering/book/book/chrome.md

 text a user clicked on, which allows us to determine what link they've clicked on and where that links goes.
-And as a cherry on top, we've implemented a simple browser chrome, which displays the URL of the current page and allows the user to go back.
+And as a cherry on top, we've implemented a simple browser chrome, which displays the URL of the current page and allows the user to navigate back and forth.

 Exercises
 =========

-- Add a forward button, which should "undo" the back button.
+*Forward*: Add a forward button, which should "undo" the back button.
 If the most recent navigation action wasn't a back button, the forward button shouldn't do anything.
 Draw it in gray in that case, so the user isn't stuck wondering why it doesn't work.

-- URLs can contain a *fragment*, which comes at the end of a URL and is separated from the path by a hash sign `#`.
+*Fragments*: URLs can contain a *fragment*, which comes at the end of a URL and is separated from the path by a hash sign `#`.
 When the browser navigates to a URL with a fragment, it should scroll the page so that the element with that identifier is at the top of the screen.
 Also, implement fragment links: relative URLs that begin with a `#` don't load a new page, but instead scroll the element with that identifier to the top of the screen.

-- In real browsers, links are a different color when you've visited them before---usually purple.
+*Visited Links*: In real browsers, links are a different color when you've visited them before---usually purple.
 Implement that feature by storing the set of all visited pages and checking them when you lay out links.
 Link color is currently driven by CSS: you need to work with that somehow.
 I recommend adding the `visited` class to all links that have been visited, right after parsing and before styling.
 Then you could add a browser style that uses that class.
 You could add *pseudo*-class, like in [Chapter 10](reflow.md), which is what real browsers do.

 ::: {.todo}
 Adding favicons is a nice exercise
 :::

-- Implement basic *bookmarks*.
-Add a button to the browser chrome;
-  clicking it should bookmark the page.
+*Bookmarks*: Implement basic *bookmarks*.
+Add a button to the browser chrome; clicking it should bookmark the page.
 When you're looking at a bookmarked page, that bookmark button should look different to remind the user that the page is bookmarked, and clicking it should un-bookmark it.
-Add a special web page, `about:bookmarks`, for viewing the list of bookmarks
+Add a special web page, `about:bookmarks`, for viewing the list of bookmarks, and make `Ctrl+B` navigate to that page.

+*Cursor*: Make the left and right arrow keys move the text cursor around the address bar when it is focused.
+Pressing the backspace key should delete the character before the cursor, and typing other keys should add characters at the cursor.
+Remember that the cursor can be before the first character or after the last.